Coonamble

 Coonamble is a town on the central-western plains of New South Wales, Australia.
 It lies on the Castlereagh Highway north-west of Gilgandra.
 At the 2016 census, Coonamble had a population of 2,750.
 It is the regional hub for wheat growing and sheep and wool.
 The name for the town is taken from the Gamilaraay word guna (faeces) and -bil (having much).

 Brigidine nuns from Ireland established a school in 1883.
-Their architecturally distinguished convent was dismantled in 1990 and transported 600 km to Pokolbin, where it now houses The Convent resort.
+Their architecturally distinguished convent was dismantled in 1990 and transported 600 km to Pokolbin in 1991, where it now houses The Convent resort.

 Although Coonamble had been a major sheep industry region in the 1980s to 2000, there has recently been an increasing interest in cattle rearing.
 The summers can have temperatures reaching up to 40 C and in winter, there are nights as cold as 0 C. Most recently Coonamble has gained media coverage due to their mass floods over Christmas 2009.

-Bushrangers

-Johnny Dunn the bushranger and last of the Ben Hall gang was captured near Coonamble after a gunbattle with police at Christmas 1865.